 In order to avoid version conflicts mentioned in Thursday’s conference, we decided to choose the date column instead of the one that included weekdays since the latter one is in Jason's file and cannot be easily manipulated inside R. In this case, we may consider separating daily in-store traffic by using the parse function and set comma as the determinant factor.
 Finally, we have the number of visits per day as a separate category to get the number of visits per month corresponding to each day (31 columns in total).

+Good.
+The questions are not only well-defined, and they address significant matters in real life.
+The key is how to filter the fast-food restaurants.
+I want to see more strategies.

+Here is what I want you to do:

+Find all the POIs relevant to the fast-food restaurants

+Provide me the specific ways in words

+… we may change all the characters in the name columns to small letters and may do some research to find out all the potential names that refer to the same restaurant.

+How do you approach?
+Show me the VERY SPECIFIC approach

+Provide me the result

+Summary statistics of POIs for each strategy

+Find the number of raw visitors for the corresponding strategy

+Summary statistics of visitors

+Add time (month) dimension if necessary

+Send me the result by 11th.
+If you want to talk with me, please use:

+https://calendly.com/ymoon-econ/30min_moon

+Motivation: Good

+Answer Strategy: Fair

+Writing quality: Fair